samuelpath/cohere-blog-broken-links-check/README.md

 Since there is no way to add edit suggestions for blog posts, I shared the feedback with the article's author.

 It turns out that the world of AI is moving fast, and links to API documentations or Github pages can quickly break.
+Also, internal links break regularly as the site gets reorganized.

 It would be impossible for a documentation team to regularly check all such links.
 And we can't expect blog post writers to regularly check the validity of the links in their past articles.